mincong-h/mincong-h.github.io/_posts/2017-10-04-what-is-git-branch.md

 ## Creating A Branch

-What happends if you create a new branch?
+What happens if you create a new branch?
 Well, Git will create a new pointer for you to move around.
-Let's say you creat a new issue-branch for bugfix, called `issue1`.
+Let's say you create a new issue-branch for bugfix, called `issue1`.
 You can do this with the `git branch` command:

     $ git branch issue1